3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.WholeProtein.InputData.csv
 This file contains the data needed by SMPD1-ZooM to make a prediction for all possible variants in SMPD1 3D structure.
 - MutName: The mutation descriptor mapped to 3D protein structure numbering
-- Wsd: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: $\Delta\Delta W_{sd}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: $\Delta\Delta W_{sds}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: $\Delta\Delta W_{sad}$, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
 - SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)